 Chalmers has adjusted for all operations to continue, but with the majority of work carried out remotely.
-Employees are recommended to work from home to the extent that is possible, in dialogue with your respective manager.
+Employees are recommended to work from home until 14 August, to the extent that is possible, in dialogue with your respective manager.
 All education during study period 4 is being done remotely.

 This information is intended for all employees at Chalmers